Divi Tips 71

 }

 I think this popup is great!
-It's just that I've rarely (if ever) seen a newsletter signup popup with an animated image (GIF)...
+It's just that I've rarely seen (not to say never) a popup to subscribe to a newsletter with an animated image (GIF)...

 It's so easy to do!

-This is what the popup would look like without the custom CSS:
+Here is what the popup would look like without the customization CSS:

 Explanation:

-1 - CSS to shift the GIF up and to the left (+ size change if needed):
+1 – CSS to shift the GIF up and left (+ size change if needed):

 .et_bloom .et_bloom_form_header.split img {